Hold on to your hats guys, its time to rev that engine, feel the horsepower, and leave your competitors to eat your dust. Glory awaits!

 Gameplay

-You view the game from a top down perspective, changing only during corners, penalties and goal kicks, when it changes to a more detailed, close up view.
-Also, when you score a goal, a picture of a player celebrating appears upon the screen for a few seconds before kick-off resumes.
+You view the game from a top down perspective, changing only during corners, penalties and goal kicks, where it changes to a more detailed, close up view.
+Also, when you score a goal, a picture of a player celebrating appears on the screen for a few seconds before kick-off resumes.

 In-game action (screenshot taken by the author)